Tyrn/wei/the-insider-en.typ

 #chapter("The Third Chapter,")[where Kissur opens the Emperor's eyes to a foreign briber while Terence
-Bemish received a gift of a luxury villa.]
+Bemish received a gift of a luxury villa]

      The next morning, Kissur  was desperately bored.
 He called  Bemish but Bemish was running  around  somewhere like  a chicken with his head cut off.
 Kissur could find him but what was the point?
-The man  is rushing from  one office to another - you can screw  a slut together - but bribing an official is a private matter; why  would  Bemish need Kissur  as a witness?
+The man  is rushing from  one office to another---you can screw  a slut together---but bribing an official is a private matter; why  would  Bemish need Kissur  as a witness?
 The other guy, Welsey, said that tomorrow they would go to the spaceport.

-     Kissur beat a servant with no reason -  Kissur  didn't beat him really, he just pushed  him a bit, but the  servant slammed  into a bronze vase  and hurt  himself  badly with  the vase.
+     Kissur beat a servant with no reason---Kissur  didn't beat him really, he just pushed  him a bit, but the  servant slammed  into a bronze vase  and hurt  himself  badly with  the vase.
 Kissur ate goose  and  marinated liver pirogi  for  breakfast  and  went  to  a   pub   and,  after  that,  to  the